-Next, we were interested to see if phage survival across our diversity treatments was related to phage evolution.
-Phage can escape CRISPR interference by mutations in the protospacer or the protospacer-adjacent motif (PAM) (Deveau et al., 2008; Mojica et al., 2009; Semenova et al., 2011; Westra et al., 2013).
-Given that a large proportion of the host population was resistant to the escape phage, there would likely have been strong selection to acquire mutations in other protospacers and PAMs to infect other hosts in the population.
-Indeed, we found that escape phage survival tended to be related to expanded infectivity range.
-Further, the proportion of escape phage that evolved an expanded infectivity range generally increased with time (2(1) = 130.7, p < 1 x 10-10) (Fig. 2).
-The evolution of range expansion did also depend on diversity (2(1) = 6.6, p = 0.01), being most likely in the 6-clone treatment, particularly at 3 days post-infection (dpi) (Fig. 2).
+Next we hypothesised that if phage survival across our diversity treatments was related to phage evolution, the proportion of phage that evolved an expanded infectivity range would be negatively related to CRISPR allele diversity.
+Given that our experiment was designed such that the proportion of the host population resistant to the escape phage increased with CRISPR allele diversity, there would likely have been strong selection to acquire mutations in other protospacers and PAMs to infect other hosts in the population.
+The evolution of range expansion did depend on diversity (LR = 6.60, p = 0.01), but it was most likely in the 6-clone treatment, particularly at 3 days post-infection (dpi) (Figure 2).
 This is consistent with the idea that intermediate host diversity maximises evolutionary emergence (31, 32).
+Together, these data suggest that phage population dynamics are not directly related to evolutionary emergence in the context of different levels of CRISPR allele diversity.

-We were very surprised to observe phage in two replicates of the 24-clone treatment had evolved via host shift.
-Here, infectivity on the original host is lost but phage evolved to infect a new host.
-This is a less likely event as it involves two mutations: back-mutation to the ancestral state at the original protospacer and mutation at the new protospacer, while incurring the cost of loss of infectivity on the original host.
+Despite this, it does appear that phage survival in some treatments was promoted by evolutionary emergence of host shift, where infectivity on the original host is lost but phage evolved to infect a new host.
+This is a less likely event as it involves two mutations: back-mutation to the ancestral state at the original protospacer followed by mutation at the new protospacer, all while incurring the cost of loss of infectivity on the original host.
 This could therefore be expected if the initial escape mutation was costly (it may cause a deleterious loss-of-function), or if there was sufficient selection pressure from the diverse population (31).
+We observed phage in two replicates of the 24-clone treatment had evolved via host shift.
 Sequence data confirmed that single nucleotide polymorphisms (SNPs) in the PAM that conferred infectivity to the original host had been lost, and novel SNPs or deletions had emerged in protospacers that conferred infectivity to a new host present in the population (Tables S4 & S5).
 The original escape mutations are unlikely to have been costly as they are due to a SNP in the PAM sequence (Tables S4 & S5), so the observed host shift may have instead been driven by the selection pressure induced by high host CRISPR diversity.
-Together, these data show that phage survival was at least in part driven by evolutionary emergence of phage via selection for an expanded infectivity range, and that host shift could enable transient phage survival in conditions of very high host CRISPR allele diversity.
+These data suggest that transient phage survival under conditions of high host CRISPR allele diversity was likely enabled by the evolutionary emergence of host shift.